-Are you sure you're taking effective pain medication?
+Are you sure you have effective pain medication?

-Disease-modifying medications like methotrexate, Cimzia, Enbrel, Humira, and Remicade help control RA over the long run by reducing inflammation and joint damage.
-But if you are having a flare of pain, you may need an immediate pain reliever.
-Acetaminophen and NSAIDs like ibuprofen can help ease pain right away, as can a corticosteroid injection.
+Some RA drugs help control the condition over the long run by reducing inflammation and joint damage.
+But when you have a flare of pain, you need an immediate pain reliever.
+Acetaminophen and NSAIDs like ibuprofen can help ease pain right away.
+So can a corticosteroid shot.
 Or, you may need a prescription-strength pain reliever.
-Call your doctor's office to find out what you should take today.
-Be sure you keep pain relievers on hand in case of a flare.
+Call your doctor's office -- tell them how you feel and ask what you need.

 Have you looked into electrical stimulation (TENS)?